-How prepared are African businesses to tap AI benefits?
+How prepared are African businesses to tap new AI benefits?

 These conversations are taking place online in real time, feeding research, design and development teams with enough data to make accurate predictions of what will sell in the future.
 How this information is collected and collated is being made possible by technology.